Nediorg/reZov/README.md

 <img src="assets/logo.jpg" alt="reZov (not that z!)"></img><br>
  <i>(not that Z!)</i>
 </h6>

 <p align="center"><b>reZov</b> is an open-source bot for Telegram based on aiogram.
 It is a fork of another bot - <a href="https://codeberg.org/voZer-project/voZer/">voZer.</a><br>
   The main goal at the moment is to improve the codebase and fix the errors.</p>
 <p align="center">At the moment, the bot is only available in Russian language.</p>

+> [!WARNING]
+> The branch is not completed yet!
+Some functions are broken!

 ## Main features
 - Text generation based on a Markov chain [(markov_schizo.py)](src/Extensions/markov_schizo.py)